PhoenixXGenesisLabs/better-on-bedrock-wiki/Main/Wiki/quests/quests.md

 # Quests
 Quests are way for players to do task while also being rewarded for it!
-They also act as a guide for the player while they play the Add-On.
+They also act as a guide for the player while they play the add-on.
 Quests are not required.

 ## The Basics
 Once you open the quest scroll, you will be prompted with this menu.